What Can Cause a Swollen Knee?

 If you experienced knee trauma, then your history, physical exam, and available imaging studies will help determine the correct diagnosis.
 Swelling from trauma often resolves in 4-6 weeks.
 The underlying problem, however, may continue to be an issue.

 The menisci are small c-shaped rubbery discs in your knee that rest between the end of your thighbone (femur) and upper shin bone (tibia).
 They help provide stability, cushioning, and normal functioning of your knee.
 At times, these can tear.
 Frequently, these tears will cause pain in your knee.
 They may also result in a swollen knee.
 Usually, meniscal tears cause lesser amounts of knee swelling.
 However, larger tears may cause greater amounts of fluid in your knee.
 This swelling will usually persist until the tear is treated.

 There are a number of cartilage issues that can cause a painful swollen knee.
 Osteoarthritis is by far the most common.
 Osteoarthritis (OA) is a degenerative process in our joints.
 It leads to a loss of cartilage, bone changes at the joint surfaces, and a release of inflammatory and degenerative mediators throughout the joint.

-The common symptoms of OA are pain, stiffness, weakness, clicking or catching, giving way, and swelling.
+The common symptoms of osteoarthritis are pain, stiffness, weakness, clicking or catching, the knee giving way, and swelling.
 Cartilage issues, including OA, can cause greater degrees of swelling inside the knee than other sources of knee swelling.
-This swelling can occur from loose pieces of cartilage floating around the knee, exposed bone from the loss of cartilage overlying the joint surfaces and those mediators mentioned above.
+This swelling can occur from loose pieces of cartilage floating around the knee, exposed bone from the loss of cartilage overlying the joint surfaces, and those mediators mentioned above.

-Additional cartilage issues that may also cause knee swelling are inflammatory forms of arthritis, such as rheumatoid arthritis and Lyme arthritis, as well as chondral defects (focal areas of cartilage loss).
+Additional cartilage issues that may also cause swelling are inflammatory forms of arthritis, such as rheumatoid arthritis and Lyme arthritis, as well as chondral defects (focal areas of cartilage loss).